 - A collection of books by your favorite author

-- An MP3 player with your favorite song cued up
+- A music player with your favorite song cued up

 - A picture of your family

 - Crayons, markers, or colored pencils in your favorite color(s)

 - A magazine picture of your favorite breakfast, lunch, or dinner food